Compendium solar spectrum formation: Introduction

-Brief history: the solar spectrum caused the dawn of astrophysics in the nineteenth century in the hands of Fraunhofer, Herschel, Bunsen and Kirchhoff \SSFpage{3}, and others.
-Followed by stellar spectrum classification \SSFpage{6} at Harvard by many ladies \SSFpage{5} but foremost Cannon \SSFpage{7} -- I invite you to now do practical \linkpdfpage{https://robrutten.nl/rrweb/rjr-edu/exercises/ssa/ssa.pdf}{5}{SSA\,1.1}\footnote{This scissors-only \linkpdfpage{https://robrutten.nl/rrweb/rjr-edu/exercises/ssa/ssa.pdf} {7}{<cut-and-order>} exercise from Zwaan is illuminating.
-Young kids often do better than \href{https://robrutten.nl/astronomershots/SSA/album.html}{solar colleagues} by sorting spectra without prejudice.
-Mrs.\ Cannon's ``early -- late'' suggests counting lines as wrinkles or by element number. [{\em Spoiler\/}: \href{https://robrutten.nl/rrweb/rjr-edu/exercises/ssa/ssa1_answers.pdf}{answer}.]} before reading further.
-In the twentieth century stellar spectrum interpretation evolved from basic concepts to understanding with Schwarzschild, Russell, Milne, Eddington, Minnaert, Chandrasekhar and others.
+Brief history: the solar spectrum caused the dawn of astrophysics in the nineteenth century in the hands of Fraunhofer, Herschel, Bunsen and Kirchhoff \SSFpage{3} and others.
+Followed by stellar spectrum classification \SSFpage{6} at Harvard by many ladies \SSFpage{5} but foremost A.\,Cannon \SSFpage{7} -- I invite you to now do practical \linkpdfpage{https://robrutten.nl/rrweb/rjr-edu/exercises/ssa/ssa.pdf}{5}{SSA\,1.1} before reading further.\footnote{Cut and order \linkpdfpage{https://robrutten.nl/rrweb/rjr-edu/exercises/ssa/ssa.pdf} {7}{these spectral ribbons}.
+Young kids often do this illuminating rediscovery exercise from Zwaan better than \href{https://robrutten.nl/astronomershots/SSA/album.html}{solar colleagues} by sorting spectra without prejudice.
+Cannon's ``early -- late'' suggests counting lines as wrinkles or by element number. [{\em Spoiler\/}: \href{https://robrutten.nl/rrweb/rjr-edu/exercises/ssa/ssa1_answers.pdf}{answer}.].
+In actual teaching I then present \SSFpage{2-16}.
+The eye-opening Payne part is treated in practical \linkpdfpage{https://robrutten.nl/rrweb/rjr-edu/exercises/ssa/ssa.pdf}{9}{SSA2}.} In the twentieth century stellar spectrum interpretation evolved from basic concepts to understanding with Schwarzschild, Russell, Milne, Eddington, Minnaert, Chandrasekhar and others.
 Major breakthroughs were Payne's demonstration with the Saha law that Cannon's classification represents temperature ordering \SSFpage{57}, the Pannekoek--Wildt--Chandrasekhar identification of \Hmin\ as major continuous opacity provider (\rrref{endnote}{note:extcont}), and Grotrian's establishing the outrageous high temperature of the corona (\rrref{endnote}{note:wlcorona}).
 Solar spectrum interpretation went from LTE (Uns\"old, \rrref{endnote}{note:unsold}) to NLTE with Menzel, Thomas, Athay, Hummer, Jefferies, Mihalas, Avrett and others.
 Then started (M)HD simulation modeling by Nordlund, Sch\"ussler, Stein, Carlsson, Steiner and others with spectral synthesis programs by Carlsson, Uitenbroek, Heinzel, Leenaarts, Pereira and others, presently emphasizing the new frontier of NLT interpretation.
 ADS serves nearly all their works.

-This text gives an overview dividing radiative transfer (RT) complexities between nonlocal in space (NLS), nonlocal in wavelength (NLW), nonlocal in time (NLT).
-Solar physicists generally appreciate NLS better than NLW and NLT least.